phaustin/a301_eoas/notebooks/week8/goes_true_color.md

 ### read the crs from band 2

-The cartopy crs information is associated with individual variables, grab it from band 2 (arbitrary)
+The cartopy crs information is associated with individual variables, grab it from band 2 (arbitrary choice)

 ```{code-cell} ipython3
 band_2 = goesC.metpy.parse_cf('CMI_C02')